Nestle names cell scientist Catsicas as technology chief

-ZURICH (Reuters) - Nestle NESN.VX said it will appoint Swiss scientist Stefan Catsicas as its new technology chief, as the world’s biggest food group expands in health and nutrition.
+ZURICH, June 14 (Reuters) - Nestle said it will appoint Swiss scientist Stefan Catsicas as its new technology chief, as the world’s biggest food group expands in health and nutrition.

 Vevey-based Nestle is increasingly linking up food and science with its Health Science unit, set up in 2011 as the Swiss group seeks to profit from growing demand for medical foods from an ageing population.